YosysHQ/yosys/docs/source/getting_started/example_synth.rst

 ~~~~~~~~~~

 At this stage of a synthesis flow there are a few other commands we could run.
-First off is :cmd:ref:`flatten`.
-If we had any modules within our ``counter``,
-this would replace them with their implementation.
-Flattening the design like
-this can allow for optimizations between modules which would otherwise be
-missed.

-Depending on the target architecture, we might also run commands such as
-:cmd:ref:`tribuf` with the ``-logic`` option and :cmd:ref:`deminout`.
-These
-remove tristate and inout constructs respectively, replacing them with logic
-suitable for mapping to an FPGA.
+In :cmd:ref:`synth_ice40` we get these:

 .. literalinclude:: /cmd/synth_ice40.rst
    :language: yoscrypt
    :start-after: flatten:
    :end-before: coarse:
    :dedent:
-   :name: flatten
+   :name: synth_flatten
    :caption: ``flatten`` section

-The iCE40 flow puts these commands into thier own :ref:`flatten`,
-while some synthesis scripts will instead include them in the next section.
+First off is :cmd:ref:`synth_flatten`.
+Flattening the design like this can
+allow for optimizations between modules which would otherwise be missed.
+We
+will skip this command for now because it makes the design schematic quite
+large.
+If you would like to see for yourself, you can do so with
+:doc:`/cmd/show`.
+Note that the :cmd:ref:`show` command only works with a
+single module, so you may need to call it with :yoscrypt:`show example`.

+Depending on the target architecture, we might also see commands such as
+:cmd:ref:`tribuf` with the ``-logic`` option and :cmd:ref:`deminout`.
+These
+remove tristate and inout constructs respectively, replacing them with logic
+suitable for mapping to an FPGA.

 The coarse-grain representation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~